Levysantiago/ta5ks/README.md

 ## Components used

-Here are some components used in this app:
+Here are some extra components used in this app:
 * [ChipCloud](https://github.com/fiskurgit/ChipCloud)
 * [FlaxboxLayout](https://github.com/google/flexbox-layout)